Azure/secrets-store-csi-driver-provider-azure/README.md

       userAssignedIdentityID: "client_id"  # [OPTIONAL available for version > 0.0.4] use the client id to specify which user assigned managed identity to use.
 If using a user assigned identity as the VM's managed identity, then specify the identity's client id.
 If empty, then defaults to use the system assigned identity on the VM
       keyvaultName: "kvname"          # the name of the KeyVault
       cloudName: ""          # [OPTIONAL available for version > 0.0.4] if not provided, azure environment will default to AzurePublicCloud
+      cloudEnvFileName: ""   # [OPTIONAL available for version > 0.0.7] use to define path to file for populating azure environment
       objects:  |
         array:
           - |